Entire home

 Llangollen

 Located in Llangollen, this holiday home is in the mountains.
-Ty Mawr Country Park and Clwydian Range And Dee Valley reflect the area's natural beauty and area attractions include Llangollen Scenic Railway and Tenpin Wrexham.
+Ty Mawr Country Park and Clwydian Range And Dee Valley reflect the area's natural beauty and area attractions include Plas Madoc Leisure Centre and Chirk Leisure Centre.
 Looking to enjoy an event or a game while in town?
-See what's happening at Queensway Leisure and Activity Centre or Racecourse Ground.
+See what's happening at North Wales Regional Tennis Centre or Queensway Leisure and Activity Centre.
 Take the opportunity to explore the area for outdoor excitement like cycling.

 Llangollen, North Wales